 S.T.B. applicants are required to submit three recommendations using the online application system.

 Each recommender should be familiar with the applicant’s academic competence.
 For applicants who have been out of school for a significant amount of time, recommenders should be familiar with the applicant's professional competence.
-One recommender should be familiar with the applicant's ministerial potential and experience.
 Please be sure that your recommenders are aware of the application deadlines and online process, and choose them carefully to ensure that they can write on your behalf in a timely manner.

 The personal statement must be uploaded as part of the application.
 The personal statement should be three pages in length, double-spaced.